 ALLOWNEW: Indicates if non-existent file names are accepted.
 If equals "NO" and the user specifies a non-existing file, an alert dialog is shown.
+Default: if the dialog is of type "OPEN", default is "NO"; if the dialog is of type "SAVE", default is "YES".

 NOCHANGEDIR: Indicates if the initial working directory must be restored after the user navigation.
+Default: "YES".

 FILEEXIST: Indicates if the file defined by the FILE attribute exists or not.
+It is only valid if the user has pressed OK in the dialog.